philiphendry/blog/_posts/2019-12-07-asp-net-web-api-complex-model-binding-and-valiation.markdown

 I'm also leaving open the question of how these global integrations are tested since it could be easy to break functionality without actually noticing it's simply no longer configured.

-*Update*: In my next post {% post_url 2019-12-13-camel-cased-json-error-responses-in-asp-net-web-api %} I discuss a issue with the camel casing in the JSON returned in errors.
+*Update*: In my next post (Camel Cased JSON Error Responses in ASP.NET WebAPI)[{% post_url 2019-12-13-camel-cased-json-error-responses-in-asp-net-web-api.markdown %}] I discuss a issue with the camel casing in the JSON returned in errors.